 List includes Oscar Wilde, Seamus Heaney and more.

 This historic poets from Ireland list can help answer the questions "Who are some Irish poets of note?" and "Who are the most famous poets from Ireland?"
 These prominent poets of Ireland may or may not be currently alive, but what they all have in common is that they're all respected Irish poets.Use this list of renowned Irish poets to discover some new poets that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (34 items)

-Brendan Francis Aidan Behan was an Irish poet, short story writer, novelist, and playwright who wrote in both English and Irish.
-He was also an Irish republican and a volunteer in the Irish Republican Army.
-Born in Dublin into a republican family, he became a member of the IRA's youth organisation Fianna Éireann at the age of fourteen.
+Brendan Francis Aidan Behan (christened Francis Behan) ( BEE-ən; Irish: Breandán Ó Beacháin; 9 February 1923 – 20 March 1964) was an Irish poet, short story writer, novelist and playwright who wrote in both English and Irish.
+He is widely regarded as one of the greatest Irish writers of all time.An Irish republican and a volunteer in the Irish Republican Army, Behan was born in Dublin into a staunchly republican family becoming a member of the IRA's youth organisation Fianna Éireann at the age of fourteen.
 However, there was also a strong emphasis on Irish history and culture in the home, which meant he was steeped in literature and patriotic ballads from an early age.
-Behan eventually joined the IRA at sixteen, which led to his serving time in a borstal youth prison in the United Kingdom and he was also imprisoned in Republic of Ireland.
-During this time, he ...more
+Behan eventually ...more on Wikipedia

 Birthplace: Dublin, Republic of Ireland